The Bible - Old Testament

 -- Genealogy of the Kings of Israel and Judah

-The Bible devotes little attention to Omri (876 BCE) aside from noting his establishment of the dynasty and foundation of Israel's new capital of Samaria (876 - 837 BCE).
+The Bible devotes little attention to Omri (c.876 BCE) aside from noting the establishment of the Omrides Dynasty and foundation of Israel's new capital of Samaria (c.876-837 BCE).

 Ancient Israel: BCE 1200 - BCE 722.